Galapagos Islands Guide

 Isabela (Albemarle), the largest island, consists of five shield volcanoes (including Volcan Wolf, 1,707m/5,600ft) where live five distinct subspecies of the Galápagos tortoise.

 Puerto Villamil is the town and is a small fishing village in the southeast of the island, with a large and beautiful sandy beach.
-Nearby there are lagoons and mangroves with flamingoes and other wading birds.
+Nearby there are lagoons and mangroves with flamingos and other wading birds.

 Las Tintoreras, just a few minutes by boat from the Villamil, is a good place to observe the White tipped shark.

-The Wetlands are visited by foot, using a path that winds from just outside of Puerto Villamil through the swamps.
+The Wetlands are visited on foot, using a path that winds from just outside of Puerto Villamil through the swamps.
 The Wetlands consist of lagoons, swamps, and mangroves.
 They are the perfect home to a variety of unique bird species such as Common Stilts, Whimbrels, White-Cheeked Pintails, and Gallinules.
 The Wetlands can be visited on foot via a path that winds through the swamps.

 Tuneles is a snorkelling highlight.
 A one hour ride takes you to a world of underwater caves – homes to sharks – turtles, rays and lovely coral.
 Boobies nest above the odd lava formations.
 Essential trip.